 Looking for the best weekend trips from San Francisco?
 You have so many destinations from which to choose!
-From laid-back beach towns to exciting cities and national parks to wine country, the San Francisco Bay Area is well within reach of a wide variety of weekend getaway destinations.
+From laid-back beach towns to exciting cities and national parks to wine country, the San Francisco and the SF Bay Area are well within reach of a wide variety of weekend getaway destinations.

-We’ve done dozens of San Francisco weekend trips, and we really enjoy them because they offer a great way to explore different parts of the state in small bytes.
+We’ve done dozens of weekend road trips from the SF Bay Area, and we really enjoy them because they offer a great way to explore different parts of the state in small bytes.
 Plus, they require much less preparation and planning than longer trips!

 Best Weekend Getaways from San Francisco

 Road trips are the perfect way to explore California, because the state is so scenic!
 You will love having the ability to stop off to photograph the views, or to enjoy wildlife you spot en route, or to sample fruit and nuts from roadside stands.

 This list of our favorite weekend trips from San Francisco by road is by no means exhaustive.
 But each place listed is among the top-notch quick getaway destinations for both residents and visitors to the City by the Bay.
 (And if you are looking to get away just for the day, check out our article on some great nature spots for San Francisco day trips.)

 We have done many of these mini California road trips more than once, and would absolutely jump at any opportunity to do them any of them again!

 Just a note on driving distances and times: they are based on Google maps with a generic start point of San Francisco and without taking possible traffic delays into account.

 For visitors to the area: know that traffic can be heavy at peak times on weekends (heading out of the city on Friday from late afternoon onward and heading back into the city on Sunday from late afternoon onward).
 So plan accordingly!